CiscoDevNet/terraform-provider-aci/website/docs/r/tag.html.markdown

 ## GUI Information ##

-* `Location` - Under every object as Tag in recent APIC versions.
+* `Location` - Under every object as Policy Tags in the Operational tab in recent APIC versions.

 ## Example Usage ##